A Guide to Cremation Costs & Arrangements

 You will need to submit an Application for cremation of the body of a person who has died: Cremation 1.

-The completion of cremation forms are not part of a doctor's regular NHS duties so both of them must be paid £82 to complete each form.
-An additional £164 therefore needs to be added to cremation fees in England, Wales and Northern Ireland because it is a mandatory cost for any cremation.
+The completion of cremation forms are not part of a doctor's regular NHS duties so an additional £82 needs to be added to cremation fees in England, Wales and Northern Ireland because it is a mandatory cost for any cremation.
 There are no cremation fees in Scotland.

 You may also have to complete a form for the crematorium, explaining what you would like for the cremation service and how you would like them to handle the ashes of your loved one.